Fritz Haeg

 Fritz Haeg (born 1969) is an American artist whose work spans a range of disciplines and media including gardens, dance, performance, design, installation, ecology and architecture, most of which is commissioned and presented by art museums and institutions.
-His work often involves collaboration with other individuals and site specific projects that respond to particular places.
+His work often involves collaboration with other individuals and cites specific projects that respond to particular places.

 Life and work

 Haeg's architecture projects have included the design for various residential and art projects including the contemporary art gallery peres projects and the Bernardi residence, both in Los Angeles, CA. He studied architecture in Italy at the Istituto Universitario di Architettura di Venezia and Carnegie Mellon University, where he received his B.Arch.
 He has variously taught in architecture, design, and fine art programs at California Institute of the Arts (CalArts), Art Center College of Design, Parsons School of Design, Princeton University, and the University of Southern California.

-Haeg was based in a geodesic dome in Los Angeles, California from 2000–2014 before moving to the Salmon Creek Farm, a 35-acre former hippie commune on the coast of Mendocino County, California.
+Haeg was based in a geodesic dome in Los Angeles, California from 2000 to 2014 before moving to the Salmon Creek Farm, a 35-acre former hippie commune on the coast of Mendocino County, California.